 The Spit Bridge to Manly walk is a beautiful 10 km hiking trail, boasting native bushland, quiet inner harbour beaches, picturesque bays and panoramic ocean views.

-The walk forms part of the infamous 20km Manly Scenic Walkway that runs from the Spit all the way to Manly North Head.
+The walk forms part of the famous 20km Manly Scenic Walkway that runs from the Spit all the way to Manly North Head.